dbuades/Erasmus/README.md

 # Erasmus

-### Visualization of the Erasmus (EuRopean Community Action Scheme for the Mobility of University Students) 2013-2014 campaign.
+### Visualization of the Erasmus (EuRopean community Action Scheme for the Mobility of University Students) 2013-2014 campaign.

 There is a known error with one dependency and the visualization won't load with newer versions of Google Chrome, I will substitute it when I have some spare time.
 For now, please open it in any other browser!